DionneMaguire/dionnes_wines/README.md

 ### Approve customer and wine reviews

 The store owner / superuser has to approve the customer and wine reviews.
 When the reviews are added they have a status of 'draft' and the store owner has to change this to 'published'.
 At the moment this has to be done through the admin screen.
-Only when the review is published will it appear on the website.
+Only when the review has a status of  published will it appear on the website.

 ## Future Features

-- to actually show the ratings in satrs and have no number.
+- to actually show the ratings in stars and have no number.
 - to have the approval of the customer and wine reviews from the website and not through admin.

 ## Design